Protect yourself from job posting scams

 There are many fraudulent employment scams that target university students across North America.

-Although UBC Career Centre screens all job postings to filter out questionable employers or job postings, it is important that students are also alert to the warning signs of job posting scams and take appropriate action to protect themselves and their privacy.
+Although the UBC Career Centre screens all job postings to filter out questionable employers or jobs, it is important for students to be aware of warning signs of job posting scams and take appropriate action to protect themselves and their privacy.

 Recognize the warning signs

-Check for the following warning signs before applying to any job:
+Check for the following red flags before applying to any job:

 Be sure to research all job postings carefully.
 Verify that the job exists and visit the company’s official website.
 You can even call the company to confirm.